An Ultimate Guide For Child Disability Tax Credits in Canada

 If you’re looking after a child (under 18 years of age) with a long-term disability, you might be eligible for the Child Disability Tax Credit.
-But what exactly is it, and how do you apply?
+But what exactly is it, and how do you apply it?
 Everything you need to know is right here!

 Getting Started: What is the Child Disability Tax Credit?

 There are several different tax credits for those with disabilities in Canada, including the Child Disability Tax Credit.
 It is assumed that children with disabilities will undoubtedly face additional, unavoidable expenses that would not be faced by other taxpaying families.
-Essentially, the credit is thus meant to offset these costs, and keep the cost of living fair across most citizens of Canada.
+Essentially, the credit is meant to offset these costs and keep the cost of living fair for most citizens of Canada.

 In the case of a disabled child, the parents or legal guardians would accept the tax credit.